What is mastitis?

 - Changing feeding positions might help to clear the blockage.

 - Gently massage the breast by stroking toward the nipple while your baby feeds.

 - Hand express to 'empty' the breast if your baby won't suck.
 If you have mastitis, your milk may taste salty.
 This won't harm your baby, but may cause him to refuse the breast.

 Using COLD packs on the affected breast can help reduce swelling and relieve pain.

-Use WARMTH only sparingly and just before a feed (for up to 10 minute) can help trigger your let-down to help clear the blockage and may relieve pain.
+Use WARMTH only sparingly and just before a feed (for up to a few minutes) can help trigger your let-down to help clear the blockage and may relieve pain.

 Some sources of warmth: